Addepar/backup-monkey/README.rst

                               backup-monkey --max-snapshots-per-volume 6 --label daily
                               backup-monkey --max-snapshots-per-volume 4 --label weekly
                             You save 6 + 4 snapshots max. instead 4 or 6
+      --snapshot-prefix SNAPSHOT_PREFIX
+                           Created snapshots will contain this prefix.
+Only considers snapshots for removal that start with this prefix.
+Default: BACKUP_MONKEY

       --cross-account-number CROSS_ACCOUNT_NUMBER
                             Do a cross-account snapshot (this is the account number to do snapshots on).
 NOTE: This requires that